 It’s best to spread out viewing the lighthouses over a couple of days when traveling from Currituck Beach Lighthouse to Ocracoke Lighthouse.
 Along the way, you’ll find plenty of things to do in the Outer Banks.
 Take time and discover for yourself what has delighted visitors to the area and kept them coming back for years.

 Completed in 1875, the Currituck Beach Lighthouse was the last brick and mortar lighthouse ever built in North Carolina.
 It’s unpainted red brick exterior served to distinguish it from other lighthouses along the coast.

-Pre-Covid visitors were welcome to climb the tower to view the Currituck Sound, Atlantic Ocean and northern Outer Banks.
+Visitors are welcome to climb the tower ($10 fee) for an incredible view of the Currituck Sound, Atlantic Ocean and northern Outer Banks.